jcraigk/storykey/README.md

 2. Copy the lexicon SHA into `version.rb` as well as this README (if publishing)
 3. Increment the semantic version of the gem (if publishing)

-When incrementing the semantic version, be sure to:
+When incrementing the semantic version post-1.0, be sure to:
 1. Create a new `VERSION_SLUG`, adhering to the locale convention
 2. Append a row to the version reference at the top of this README